Caelith-Syn/code-inst-MS2-ultimate-head-to-head-challenge/README.md

 ## Navigation Bar

 The navigation bar holds the three main sections of the page along with a branded logo to accompany the website.
-This section is kept quite simple as to allow the user to focus more on the theme of the website without getting overloaded with fancy content.
+This section is kept quite simple as to allow the user to focus more on the theme of the website without getting overloaded with to much text content.

 - __Nav Bar__